paulhenri/paulhenri/README.md

 - 👋 Hi, I’m @paulhenri
-- 👀 I’m interested in learning
-- 🌱 I’m currently learning Rust and trying to get my hands on distributed systems for databases.
+- 🌱 Interest in anything (Especially Elixir / Rust / DBs)
 - 💞️ I’m looking to collaborate on --> Anything i can help with is good !